mmguinness/CV/README.md

 #### Meticulous attention to detail

-- Experience thinking at different-scales, from big concepts ideas to small details has helped me develop a robust and methodical approach to debugging.
-This helps me to confidently problem solve and debug while pair programing.
+- Experience working in architecture and thinking at different-scales, from big concepts to tiny details has helped me to develop a robust and methodical approach to debugging.
+This allows me to confidently problem solve and debug while pair programing, and understand where and why the problems are occurring.

 ## Experience